Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Introduction

 This paper is organized as follows.
-Section \ref{sec:problemformulation} formulates the problem, introduces the notation and important definitions, and defines the data corruption to be investigated.
-Section \ref{sec:modification} proposes our resilience enabling technique of interest.
-Section \ref{sec:results} presents numerical results verifying the implementation of the method and demonstrating the effectiveness of the rejection technique in the presence of various forms of data corruption.
-Section 5 summarizes the paper and discusses ongoing work.
+Section \ref{sec:problemformulation} formulates the problem, introduces the notation and important definitions, and discusses the nature of data corruption to be investigated.
+Section \ref{sec:modification} develops our resilience enabling technique.
+Section \ref{sec:results} presents numerical results verifying the implementation of the method and demonstrating the effectiveness of the proposed rejection technique in the presence of various forms of data corruption.
+An empirical sensitivity study of the rejection criterion parameters is also presented, with a discussion on potential improvements to the local approximation of global information used in the criterion.
+The evaluation of the method is extended to a second linear system with a more dense sparsity pattern.
+Section \ref{sec:conclusions} summarizes the outcomes of the paper and discusses how the results might generalize to ongoing and future work.